LMCBikeSharing/Android-App/README.md

-I was able to pull the project in by creating an empty android project then go to C:/users/you/AndroidStudioProjects/youremptyproject then delete everything in that folder so that its empty Open android studio into that empty project folder and sign into github in file.settings.versioncontrol.github then go to the top of the main view select VCS on the bar then click create git repository, set the empty project folder as the repository go to your command prompt and cd to that directory
+I was able to pull the project in by creating an empty android project then go to C:/users/you/AndroidStudioProjects/youremptyproject then delete everything in that folder so that its empty open android studio into that empty project folder and sign into github in file.settings.versioncontrol.github then go to the top of the main view select VCS on the bar then click create git repository, set the empty project folder as the repository go to your command prompt and cd to that directory